-- 73. The factual allegations contained in paragraphs 10 to 72 are incorporated into Count One, as though fully set forth herein. - 74.
-Section 1 of the Twenty-Sixth Amendment to the U.S. Constitution provides as follows: "The right of citizens of the United States, who are eighteen years of age or older, to vote shall not be denied or abridged by the United States or by any State on account of age." - 75.
-The Twenty-Sixth Amendment guarantees all qualified voters at least 18 years old a substantive right to participate equally with other qualified voters in the electoral process, regardless of age.

-- 76. Tennessee's strict voter ID law denies or abridges college and university students' right to vote; intentionally discriminates against out-of-state college and university students; and discriminates more broadly against younger voters, while more favorably treating older voters who possess more forms of ID and can more often take advantage of absentee voting. - 77.
-Even if state IDs are technically available to students with no form of accepted voter ID, the process for obtaining an Identification License at a Driver's Service Center is so complex and burdensome that, at a minimum, it constitutes an abridgement of their right to vote, if not denial. - 78.
+- 71. The factual allegations contained in paragraphs 10 to 70 are incorporated into Count One, as though fully set forth herein. - 72.
+Section 1 of the Twenty-Sixth Amendment to the U.S. Constitution provides as follows: "The right of citizens of the United States, who are eighteen years of age or older, to vote shall not be denied or abridged by the United States or by any State on account of age." - 73.
+The Twenty-Sixth Amendment guarantees all qualified voters at least 18 years old a substantive right to participate equally with other qualified voters in the electoral process, regardless of age. - 74.
+Tennessee's strict voter ID law denies and/or abridges college and university students' right to vote and discriminates against young Tennessee college and university student voters, while more favorably treating older voters who possess more forms of ID and can more often take advantage of absentee voting. - 75.
+Even if state IDs are technically available to students with no form of accepted voter ID, the process for obtaining an Identification Only License at a Driver's Service Center is sufficiently complicated and burdensome that, at a minimum, it constitutes an abridgement of their right to vote, if not denial. - 76.
 Tennessee's strict voter ID law expressly prevents students from using their student ID cards as voter ID.
-At the same time that this law was implemented, state government retirees, who tend to be older voters, were given another form of ID they could use to vote. - 79.
-While absentee voting is exempt from the ID requirement, it is by excuse only and the excuses have been crafted to favor older voters.
-Out-of-state students cannot vote absentee at all, and in-state students can only vote absentee in a different county from where they are attending school.
-Yet senior voters have been given a blanket excuse to vote absentee based solely on their age, and an additional segment of older voters (ages 60 to 64) were brought within this exemption so that they could avoid the voter ID requirement for in-person voting. - 80.
-Tennessee's voter ID law has the purpose and effect of discriminating against out-of-state students enrolled in a postsecondary educational institution in Tennessee.
-In developing the list of accepted forms of voter ID, legislators have systematically omitted or removed forms of ID widely held by out-of-state students such as student ID cards and other states' ID cards, and removed IDs that could be easily obtained by them such as public library photo ID cards, in a deliberate effort to suppress young voters' participation in elections in the state.
-Symm v.
-United
+At the same time that this law was implemented, state government retirees, who tend to be older voters, were given another form of ID they could use to vote.

+77. While absentee voting is exempt from the ID requirement, it is by excuse only and the excuses have been crafted to favor older voters.
+New Tennessee residents enrolled in a college or university cannot vote absentee at all, and native Tennessee students can only vote absentee in a different county from where they are attending school.
+Yet senior voters have been given a blanket excuse to vote absentee based solely on their age, and an additional segment of older voters (ages 60 to 64) were brought within this exemption so that they could avoid the voter ID requirement for in-person voting, instead of having to acquire a valid photo ID.

+78. In developing the list of accepted forms of voter ID, legislators have systematically omitted or removed forms of photo ID widely held by Tennessee college and university students such as student ID cards and other states' ID cards, and have removed IDs that could be easily obtained by them such as public library photo ID cards, in a deliberate effort to suppress young college and university student voters' participation in elections in the state.